Recommended vaccinations for all adults

 If you grew up in Australia you should have received the following vaccinations as a child:

 - three doses of a diphtheria-tetanus vaccine that may also have included pertussis (whooping cough), and one booster dose as an adolescent

 - two doses of a measles vaccine if you were born after 1966 that may also have included protection against mumps and rubella.

 Additional vaccines may have been given as vaccine schedules changed over time or to protect against other diseases.

 Some vaccines need a booster to be given later in life in order to top-up the body's immune response from earlier vaccination.

 The following vaccines are recommended for all adults in Australia:

-A tetanus-diptheria or diptheria-tetanus-pertussis vaccine is for all adults over 50 who haven't received a booster in the previous ten years.
-If you are in this age group you should have the diptheria-tetanus-pertussis (whooping cough) vaccine for the added protection against pertussis, but you may have to pay a fee.
+A tetanus-diphtheria or diphtheria-tetanus-pertussis vaccine is for all adults 50 years and over who haven't received a booster in the previous ten years.
+If you are in this age group you should have the diphtheria-tetanus-pertussis (whooping cough) vaccine for the added protection against pertussis, but you may have to pay a fee.

 Find out more information about influenza and the influenza vaccine.

 The pneumococcal vaccine is free for: